 After preaching a sermon on hypocrisy that angers several of his congregants, the minister is captivated by a Parisian painting printed in the newspaper.
 The painting depicts truth personified as a naked woman similar to the monk’s sculpture shown earlier.
 While contemplating the meaning of this work of art, the minister is caught up in a dream where he climbs a mountain to reach the dwelling of the female embodiment of truth.
 Several members of the congregation appear in his dream shown choosing money, family, or selfish pursuits over joining Gabriel’s quest for truth.
 Upon reaching the gate of truth, Gabriel is taken by Truth herself to expose the hypocrisy of his congregation, and later himself, to us the audience.
 The film ends as the congregation finds their minister dead in the chapel, shocked and disgusted to find him in the possession of a lewd Sunday newspaper with the painting of naked Truth.

-Weber got the idea for Hypocrites from Adolphe Faugeron’s 1914 painting La Vérité (The Truth) that features truth, personified as a naked woman, holding a mirror to a crowd.
+Weber got the idea for Hypocrites from Adolphe Faugeron’s 1914 painting La Vérité (The Truth) which features truth, personified as a naked woman, holding a mirror to a crowd.
 The crowd, representing society, recoils at the reflection, unwilling or unable to accept the truth and the true image of themselves in the mirror.
 Weber used Faugeron’s naked female embodiment of truth and her exposé of society’s hypocrisy as the lynchpin of Hypocrites.
 Borrowing Faugeron’s vision of truth, Weber film Margaret Edwards nude in the role of Truth, a decision that led to several prominent city censorship boards across the United States cutting or banning her film.

 Gabriel the minister views a reproduction of Faugeron’s painting in the Sunday Newspaper.